 Myton Hamlet, then a disused children’s home, was purchased from Warwickshire County Council.
 Architects and builders came in to convert the building into a hospice.

 The Duchess of Kent formally opened the Hospice and planted a tree, in September 1982.
-The Day Hospice in Warwick opened two years later.
+The Day Unit in Warwick opened two years later.

-In 1998 our purpose built Inpatient Unit was opened and was followed by a new Day Hospice a year later.
+In 1998 our purpose built Inpatient Unit was opened and was followed by a new Day Unit a year later.

-In 2002, the people of Rugby raised £1 million to build the Rugby Myton Day Hospice which provides day care to the people of Rugby and the surrounding area.
+In 2002, the people of Rugby raised £1 million to build the Rugby Myton Day Unit which provides day care to the people of Rugby and the surrounding area.